Molecular Microbiology Ph.D. Program

 Functions of natural killer cells; antigen processing and presentation; functions of T cell subsets; mechanisms of immune cell activation by microbial modulins; immunotoxins; immunoprivileged sites; mechanisms of inflammation; dendritic cells; tumor immunology; and generation of antibody diversity.

-Faculty in the program offer advanced courses in:
+Faculty members in the program offer advanced courses in:

 - Medical microbiology and infectious diseases (including immunology)

 Participation in seminars, elective courses, journal clubs, and works-in-progress seminars contributes to each student’s success.